grenudi/adds-free-hosts/README.md

 ## adds-free-hosts
 adds free hosts file.
 The script just updates your /etc/hosts file with hosts file from this repository of StevenBlack https://github.com/StevenBlack/hosts

+## Dependencies
+- wget
+- ~debian linux distro (only because of the last line in the script that flushes DNS cache)

 ## Install

 **BACKUP EXISTING /etc/hosts file FIRST**
 with:
 ```